From the HLC Peer Review Report:

 The University of Arizona has been accredited by the Higher Learning Commission (HLC) since 1917.
-HLC is one of six regional accreditation agencies recognized by the U.S. Department of Education.
-The UA’s last comprehensive evaluation for re-accreditation occurred in 2010 and validated the University’s extraordinary quality and integrity of academics, research, administration, faculty, staff, resources, facilities and procedures.
-Learn more about the history of UA Accreditation here.
+HLC is one of seven historically regional accrediting agencies recognized by the U.S. Department of Education.
+The university’s last comprehensive evaluation occurred in 2021 and validated the University’s extraordinary quality and integrity of academics, research, administration, faculty, staff, resources, facilities and procedures.

-The Provost has appointed Dr. Roger Miesfeld, Department Head & University Distinguished Professor of Chemistry and Biochemistry, and Dr. Barbara Mills, Regents’ Professor of Anthropology, to serve as Co-Chairs of UA's HLC 2021 criteria committee for the upcoming Reaffirmation of Accreditation.
-Dr. Gail Burd, Senior Vice Provost for Academic Affairs, serves as the Executive Director of the UA HLC Team and provides invaluable insights due to her extensive experience as a HLC Peer Reviewer.
-To ensure a successful review, the UA HLC 2021 Team, which includes the Leadership, Advisory, Criteria and Federal Compliance Committees, has been established.
+The Provost appointed Dr. Roger Miesfeld, University Distinguished Professor of Chemistry and Biochemistry, and Dr. Barbara Mills, Regents Professor of Anthropology, to serve as Co-Chairs of UArizona's HLC 2021 criteria committee.
+Dr. Gail Burd, Senior Vice Provost for Academic Affairs, served as the Executive Director of the UArizona HLC Team and provided invaluable insights due to her extensive experience as a HLC Peer Reviewer.
+The entire HLC 2021 Team included committees for Leadership, Advisory, Criteria, and Federal Compliance Committees.

 Reaffirmation of Accreditation